SFO - BJS

 • Which airline alliances offer flights from San Francisco to Beijing?

-Star Alliance is the only airline alliance operating flights between San Francisco and Beijing.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between San Francisco and Beijing, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from San Francisco to Beijing?